park-jsdev/BizTech_News/README.md

 Followed tutorial by Haerul Muttaqin

-This tutorial uses retrofit2 as HTTP Clent -
+This tutorial uses retrofit2 as HTTP Client -
 Retrofit is a REST Client for Java and Android

 • API.